Nocheto Help (3.X.X)

 explore+ [id ...]

-search games in explorer database
+search games in the explorer database

-search<2.2.0
+search<2.2.0 [criteria]

-search games in explorer database for current position You can use any of these criterias: [b|w]p="Euwe" (black/white/any player) vs="Capablanca" (opponent to player) {>|<|=}50 (number of moves) 1922(-1938) (year or year interval) 1-0|0-1|1/2 (result of a game) win|lose|draw3.0.0 (result of a player)
+search games in the explorer database with the current position You can use any of these criterias: [b|w]p="Euwe" (black/white/any player) vs="Capablanca" (opponent to player) {>|<|=}50 (number of moves) 1922(-1938) (year or year interval) 1-0|0-1|1/2 (result of a game) win|lose|draw3.0.0 (result for a player)

-A) [b|w]p="PlayerName" will search games played by given player.
+A) [b|w]p="PlayerName" will search games played by the given player.

 Examples:

-Instead ow wp=".." or bp=".." you can use white=".." or black=".."
+Instead ow wp="..." or bp="..." you can also use white="..." or black="..."

 Examples:

-his opponent (white player) is Capablanca.
+his opponent (white player) was Capablanca.

 `p="Euwe" vs="Capablanca"` search games where black or white player

-is Euwe and his opponent is Capablanca.
+was Euwe and his opponent was Capablanca.

 C) {>|<|=}50 will search games of a given count of halfmoves.